JarkkoPar/Utility_AI/README.md

 *"...Utility AI, is a simple but effective way to model behaviours for non-player characters.
 Using numbers, formulas and scores to rate the relative benefit of possible actions, one can assign utilities to each action.
 A behaviour can then be selected based on which one scores the highest 'utility'...* - [Wikipedia - Utility system](https://en.wikipedia.org/wiki/Utility_system)

-You can download the latest version from the releases.
-The release contains an example project that shows the usage of these nodes.
+You can download the latest version of the source code from the releases.
+The releases in this repository contain only the source code.
+To get the binaries and the example project, go to this repository: [Utility AI GDExtension](https://github.com/JarkkoPar/Utility_AI_GDExtension).

 ## Node listing